 Peoples throughout the Sepik region use betel nut, the fruit of the areca palm, which is chewed with lime made from burnt shells or coral and other substances to produce a mild stimulant effect.
 Sepik peoples create a variety of betel nut chewing accessories.
-The cup-like object seen here is a betel nut mortar, used by individuals who have lost their teeth to aid in chewing betel nut.
 When chewing, the individual periodically places the nut and a small quantity of lime in the mortar and crushes it with a pestle to release the active ingredients before placing it back in the mouth.
-Some betel nut mortars, carried by male elders, served as marks of secular and religious authority.
-Often adorned with images of spirits, ancestors, or other supernatural beings, some also had magical properties.
+Nice patina of use.
+Faces on both sides.

 Wood, 12 x 8 cm, nice patina of use.